nothanselivander/MICB475_Space/Meeting_Minutes/Lab_Notebook.md

     * Organize lab notebook!
 Should mention date and who did what, errors encountered, figures, and refer to code.

-## Generating Phyloseq; Running Core Microbiome, Indicator Species Analysis, DESeq2
+## Generating Phyloseq and Running Core Microbiome, Indicator Species Analysis, and DESeq2
 #### October 29
 * Wenny attempted to generate the phyloseq, encountered an error
   * Files exported: feature_table.tsv, tree.nwk, taxonomy.tsv, project_metadata.tsv